trdroid/Google-App-Engine-Examples/Setup.md

 More than one account can be added using the same command i.e. <i>gcloud auth login</i> and by signing in with a different account.

-The credentials provided to <i>gcloud</i> are remembered for each authenticated account and used with the subsequent commands.
+The credentials provided to <i>gcloud</i> are remembered for each authenticated account.
+The credentials for the active account are used automatically with the subsequent commands.

 <b> Viewing All Accounts, Including the Active one </b>